-Ha Nhi (U Ni and Xa U Ni)
+Ha Nhi (also called U Ni and Xa U Ni)

 Lai Chau and Lao Cai provinces.

 Animal husbandry is developed as well as the weaving of cloth, wattling of basketry articles.
 Most of the Ha Nhi people can produce clothes for themselves.
-Women dress varies depending on the regions.
+Women’s dress varies depending on the region.
 The women of Lai Chau have a decorated dress in raw colours, different from the dress of Lao Cai women which is in indigo colour only.

 The Ha Nhi people have adopted a sedentary lifestyle.
-Each hamlet contains 60 house holds.
+Each hamlet contains 60 households.
 The Ha Nhi consists of many family lineages.
 Each lineage comprises many branches.
-Every year, at Tet (New Year’s Day), the people of the same lineage gets together to listen to elderly men speaking about their ancestors.
+Every year, at Tet (New Year’s Day), the people of the same lineage get together to listen to elderly men speaking about their ancestors.
 Some lineages recall far back their 40 generation ancestors.
-The children often take the name of the father or name of animal corresponding to their birthdays as their middle names.
+The children often take the name of the father or the name of the animal corresponding to their birthdays as their middle names.

 The Ha Nhi possess many ancient tales arc stories in long verses.
 The young men and women play their own dances according to rhythms and accompanied by musical instruments.
-In fact, the young couples used to expose their love by playing leaf panpipe, lip organ and vertical flute.
+In fact, the young couples used to expose their love by playing leaf panpipe, lip organ, and vertical flute.
 The young girls like to play am ba, met du, tuy huy or nat xi (various kinds of traditional flutes) when night falls.
 The young boys like to play la khu, a string zither.
-Besides, the festivals, drums, cymbals and castanets are per- formed.
-The Ha Nhi also have many songs such as lullabies, duet songs, wedding songs, mourning songs and songs reserved for new houses, receiving guests and welcoming Tet holidays.
-Particularly, a wedding song of the Ha Nhi in Muong Te district of Lai Chau province is composed by 400 verses.
+Besides, the festivals, drums, cymbals, and castanets are performed.
+The Ha Nhi also have many songs such as lullabies, duet songs, wedding songs, mourning songs, and songs reserved for new houses, receiving guests, and welcoming Tet holidays.
+Particularly, a wedding song of the Ha Nhi in Muong Te District of Lai Chau province is composed of 400 verses.